 The Dougan Mining Company shut down in 2907 after accusations of embezzlement ripped the family apart.
 Gal began to pick up work as a contract miner.
-She started a contract in the newly established Stanton system and moved into the local Housing Exchange, temporary accommodations for all the contract workers in the area.
+She started a contract in the Stanton system and moved into the local Housing Exchange, temporary accommodations for all the contract workers in the area.

 After pulling a standard shift, Gal would return to the Housing Exchange and play her guitar.
 To use her own words: